ETF trading tips

 Of course, if you set your limit too high for a sell order, or too low for a buy order, you risk missing the trade in the time frame you may want.
 This could result in paying a higher price than you want or receiving a lower price than you want if you are still looking to execute the trade.

-If you are entering a trade on Fidelity.com or Active Trader Pro®, use the drop down menu to choose Limit Order versus Market Order.
-For more on trading order types, read: Know your trading orders.
+If you are entering a trade on Fidelity.com or Active Trader Pro®, use the dropdown menu to select between Limit Order or Market Order.

 3. Avoid trading around the market open and close